Assetwolf supports Phi, a simple language for running calculations and small programs in real-time.

 Assetwolf supports metrics, which again can be calculated on any asset or data pool level, up to location level.

-Metrics are calculated at regular intervals, such as every month, every day, every hour or every 10 minutes.
+Metrics don't run in near-real-time, but are calculated at regular intervals, such as every month, every day, every hour or every 10 minutes.
 These are typically used for key performance information, billing or other statistics.

-Alarm triggers can be defined simply in the alarm trigger interface (such as some measured value exceeding an allowed range); but when more complex conditions need to be detected, Phi script can be written so as to cause a trigger to fire.
+At their simplest, triggers can be defined as some measured value exceeding an allowed value; but when more complex conditions need to be detected, Phi script can be written so as to cause a trigger to fire.

 Phi code is a language with C-style syntax.
 Variables can be defined like this: